bartificer/taming-the-terminal/README.md

 ### Prepare the files

 1. Download the file from Bart's website, use Safari and download it as 'page source'.
-Save in the `sourcefiles`.
+Save in the `sourcefiles` directory.
 2. Convert HTML to Markdown

 ```